Alcohol and Health

 ·

-Could alcohol be the cause of my excess body fat?
-The simple answer–yes.
-Many popular mixed drinks and ready-to-go beverages are loaded with processed sugars; margaritas, daiquiris and even beer!
-While companies like White Claw and Truly advertise themselves as the “healthier” alternatives because they contain only 2 grams of sugar, they’re forgetting to mention that the biggest problem of all isn’t in the sugar content but the ethanol alcohol itself.
+Does alcohol cause weight gain?
+The simple answer?
+Yes!
+Many popular mixed drinks and ready-to-go beverages are loaded with processed sugars: margaritas, daiquiris, and even beer!
+While companies like White Claw and Truly advertise themselves as the “healthier” alternatives because they contain only 2 grams of sugar, they’re forgetting to mention that the biggest problem of all isn't the sugar content but the alcohol itself.

-When we consume alcohol, our metabolism is negatively affected, which can play a major role in weight gain if you’re not paying attention.
-Essentially, when we drink our body stops using other sources of energy like lipids and carbs and focuses on using the alcohol as it’s number one source of energy.
-Since alcohol can’t be stored by the body (this is why our Blood Alcohol Level increases as we drink) it then becomes the number one fuel source, leaving everything else to be used later or stored as fat.
+So, what exactly explains the alcohol-weight gain link?
+When we consume alcohol, our metabolism is negatively affected, which can play a major role in weight gain if we’re not paying attention.
+Essentially, when we drink, our body stops using other sources of energy like lipids and carbs.
+It instead focuses on using alcohol as its number one source of energy.
+Since alcohol can’t be stored by the body (this is why our blood alcohol level increases as we drink), it then becomes the number one fuel source, leaving everything else to be used later or stored as fat.

-Alcohol also tends to affect our judgment calls, in general, but specifically with food.
+What else explains the relationship between alcohol and weight gain?
+Alcohol affects our judgment calls in general, but specifically with food.
 Whether it’s a late night pizza or a greasy morning hangover cure, alcohol lowers our inhibitions and can lead us to poor decision making when it comes to food.
-When you begin to add up all the late night snacking and weekend hangover food our caloric intake increases.
-And if you aren’t burning off what you’re eating with regular exercise and movement you may be gaining weight unintentionally.
-As we age, it also gets harder for us to lose weight as our metabolism naturally begins to slow down.
+When we add up all the late night snacking and weekend hangover food, our caloric intake increases.
+And if we aren’t burning off what we’re eating with regular exercise and movement, we may be gaining weight unintentionally.
+As we age, it also becomes harder for us to lose weight as our metabolism naturally slows down.

-The best thing you can do for your body is be mindful of what you consume– whether that’s food or beverages.
-Our nutrition plays a major role in our physical and emotional wellbeing and when we drink we can cause imbalances in our hormones, digestive systems and gut bacteria, which according to DrinkAware.ie, can lead to:
+The best thing we can do for our body is be mindful of what we consume — whether that’s food or beverages.
+Our nutrition plays a major role in our physical and emotional well-being.
+When we drink, we can also experience imbalances in our hormones, digestive systems and gut bacteria, which according to DrinkAware.ie, can lead to adverse outcomes:

 • Reduced health of the gums and teeth with an increased risk of cavities and erosion of the enamel

-• It can cause gastritis (inflammation of the stomach) and gastric and duodenal ulcers
+• Gastritis (inflammation of the stomach) and gastric and duodenal ulcers

-• It can damage the liver leading to a condition known as cirrhosis, where the liver is irreversibly damaged and does not work properly anymore
+• Liver damage, resulting in a condition known as cirrhosis, in which the liver is irreversibly damaged and does not work properly anymore

-• It can damage the pancreas gland, which is vital for production of insulin and some important digestive enzymes
+• Damage to the pancreas, which is vital for the production of insulin and important digestive enzymes

-• It can lead to a thing called small intestinal bacterial overgrowth (SIBO).
-This can lead to unpleasant symptoms of bloating, abdominal cramps, excessive wind/gas and diarrhea
+• Small intestinal bacterial overgrowth (SIBO), a condition resulting in unpleasant symptoms of bloating, abdominal cramps, excessive wind/gas, and diarrhea

-If you’re ready to cutback your alcohol intake and approach a healthier lifestyle, here are some tips to jump start your journey:
+If you’re ready to cut back on your alcohol intake and approach a healthier lifestyle, here are some tips to jumpstart your journey:

 • Have at least 2-3 alcohol-free days to allow your system to regenerate